yairgcg/bdnegociosdigitales2025/Unidad 2/03_Consultas-Avanzadas.md

 on O.OrderID = OD.OrderID
 where O.OrderDate between '1997-01-01' and '1997-06-30'

--- Listar los productos con las categorías Beverages, Seaffod, Confections select ProductName as [Nombre Producto], CategoryName as [Categoria Producto] from Products as P inner join Categories as C on P.CategoryID = C.CategoryID
+-- Listar los productos con las categorï¿½as Beverages, Seaffod, Confections select ProductName as [Nombre Producto], CategoryName as [Categoria Producto] from Products as P inner join Categories as C on P.CategoryID = C.CategoryID